cdgriffith/Box/README.rst

 **Bunch**

-Does not work recursively.
+* Does not work recursively.

 **EasyDict**

-EasyDict not have a way to make sub items recursively back into a regular dictionary.
+* EasyDict not have a way to make sub items recursively back into a regular dictionary.

-Adding new dicts to lists in the dictionary does not make them into EasyDicts.
+* Adding new dicts to lists in the dictionary does not make them into EasyDicts.

-Both EasyDicts `str` and `repr` print a dictionary look alike, `Box` makes it clear in repr that it is a unique object.
+* Both EasyDicts `str` and `repr` print a dictionary look alike, `Box` makes it clear in repr that it is a unique object.

 **addict**

-Adding new dicts to lists in the dictionary does not make them into `addict.Dict`s.
+* Adding new dicts to lists in the dictionary does not make them into `addict.Dict`s.

-Is a default dictionary, as in it will never fail on lookup.
-Is totally a copy cat that started ten months after `reusables.Namespace` ;-)
+* Is a default dictionary, as in it will never fail on lookup.
+* Is a copy cat that started ten months after `reusables.Namespace` ;-)